TMSolution/Gravatar/docs/GravatarImageRequests.md

 ### Requests with the additional parameters

-In addition to base request you can also use additional parameters to modify your base request.
+In addition to base request you can also use additional parameters to modify your request.

 Here is an example of requesting image using https scheme with size and rating parameters. **[Visit gravatar.com for more details](http://en.gravatar.com/site/implement/images/)**.